xhelma/12weekawsworkshopchallenge/week 9/Building event-driven architectures.md

     ]
 }
 ```
-To test the end-to-end functionality, we're going to publish ublish a message to the Orders EventBridge event bus with the following payload:
+To test the end-to-end functionality, we're going to publish a message to the Orders EventBridge event bus with the following payload:
 ```json
 {
   "category": "office-supplies",